lingyi-owl/jena_workshop/_episodes/51_alpha_diversity.md

 - "What common alpha diversity indices are there?"
 - "How to compare alpha diversity between samples"
 objectives:
-- "Run alpha diversity analysis using DivNet."
+- "Running alpha diversity analysis using phyloseq DivNet."
-- "Transform alpha diversity indice values into hill numbers and compare them between samples."
+- "Interpreting alpha diversity measures."
+- "Statistical comparison of diversity indices usign hill numbers."
+- "Extracting data from R objects."
+- "Using ggplot2."
 keypoints:
 - "Different alpha diversity indices emphasize on different aspects of alpha diversity.
 Make choices based on your questions."
 - "Hill numbers are linear while original alpha diversicy index values are not."